emirelesg/covid19-mx/README.md

 ## Data Source

-All data is obtained from Mexico Public Health Ministry (Secretaría de Salud).
-Source links are displayed in the website.
+All data is obtained from the Mexico Public Health Ministry (Secretaría de Salud).
+Source links are displayed on the website.

 ## For Developers